amit-pandey-bigdata/BigData-SentimentAnalysis-StreamSets/README.md

 **Data collection challenges if we don't use SDC like tool**

-1. Custom coding :- in traditinal manual pipelines, we need to write custom code which is very cumbersome and error prone.
+1. Custom coding :- In traditinal manual pipelines, we need to write custom code which is very cumbersome and error prone.
-2. Lengthy development :- in tradional manuual pipeline, building a pipeline, testing it and then depoying it takes huge time which can delay the relevent information to stakeholders
+2. Lengthy development :- In tradional manuual pipeline, building a pipeline, testing it and then depoying it takes huge time which can delay the relevent information to stakeholders
-3. Brittle pipelines :- hand coding pipelines are not capable to handle frequest changes.
+3. Brittle pipelines :- Hand coding pipelines are not capable to handle frequest changes.

 **Features of SDC(StreamSets Data Collector)**

 1. Quickly building pipeline.
 2. Drag and drop connectors for batch and streaming source/destinations.
 3. Minimal schema specification needed which ultimately speed up the pipeline development.
-4. it can detect data drift and propogates the changes into the target data automatically.
+4. It can detect data drift and propogates the changes into the target data automatically.
 5. To solve your ingest needs, you can use a single Data Collector to run one or more pipelines.
 Or you might install a series of Data Collectors on multiple nodes.
 6. In pipelines that write to Hive or parquet or to PostgreSQL, you can implement a data drift solution that detects drift in incoming data and updates tables in destination systems.
 7. While the pipeline runs, you can monitor the pipeline to verify that the pipeline performs as expected.
 You can also define metric and data rules and alerts to let you know when certain thresholds are reached.